davecparker/code12/Doc/API.md

 #### GameObj
 A `GameObj` (Game Object) is a reference to a graphical object (circle, rectangle, line, text, or image) that you can create for display on the screen.
-To create a `GameObj` see [Graphics Object Creation].
-If you store a `GameObj` in a variable then you can also access and change the object later using [GameObj Data Fields] and [GameObj Methods].
+To create a `GameObj`, see [Graphics Object Creation].
+If you store a `GameObj` in a variable then you can also access and change the object later using the [GameObj Data Fields] and [GameObj Methods].

 ###### [Code12 Function Reference](#top) > [Additional Reference Information] > [Java Data Types]